SalimSalimi/VueJsCourse/README.md

 - **watch**: Like observer, watches the changes of a data and call a function that we declare on watch block.
 Can call asynchronous code
 - **directives**: Declaring a new custom directive in a local scope
 - **filters**: To add a new filter for local scope.
+- **mixins**: When we declare shared properties between components, we import it in mixins property which is ana array.
 ## Events

 To handle events with VueJs, we have to use `v-on` directive.
 It uses the same DOM event like: v-on:click.\